Fipsen: Grossenaspe variant

 A full, 32-card, Berlin-pattern pack is used.
 Cards rank in their natural order but, this time, Clubs is the preference suit.

 Players draw cards and the one who draws Clubs becomes the scribe (Schreiber) or scorer and the person sitting to the left of the scribe becomes the first dealer.
 Dealing is as before and there is no cutting.
 Players bid from "One" (Ein) to "Five" (Fünf) for the number of tricks they hope to take.
 Any numeric bid may be overcalled by a higher number or, since Clubs is a preference suit, by saying "Good" (Gute) which means Clubs are trumps.
 So "Three Good" (Drei Gute) beats a "Three" (Drei), but is beaten by a "Four" (Vier).
 The highest bid is a Fips which is an undertaking to win all five tricks without the aid of the skat; this is the only permitted hand contract.
-In addition, like the Prisdorf variant, a player with no courts may bid a Kieker ranks between Four and Five.
+In addition, like the Prisdorf variant, a player with no courts may bid a Kieker, which ranks between Four and Five.
 If successful, the declarer of a Kieker (also called a Gucker) discards the dealt hand and picks up the skat and talon (12 cards) from which 7 more cards must be discarded to leave a hand of five.
 At this point the declarer may fold and concede 5 points or announce trumps and play.

 The highest bidder becomes the declarer, picks up the skat, discards two cards and announces trumps unless the bid was a Good, in which case it is automatically Clubs.
 Forehand leads to the first trick.
 Players must follow suit if able, otherwise may discard.
 The trick winner leads to the next.
 Play ends when the declarer succeeds or fails to take the announced number of tricks.
 If successful, the declarer scores the number of tricks announced, double if Clubs are trumps.
 A Kieker is worth 10 points and a Fips 20.
 A declarer, having achieved the stated number of tricks less than five, may continue by saying "I'll play on" (ich spiel' durch) or "I want them all" (ich will alles) and play on for a Durch i.e. all five tricks.
 In a tournament the two higher scorers at a table win a prize - typically a haunch of pork.
 In private rounds, players play for penny stakes, points being converted to cents.